-The main annual collection was finalized in the autumn of the previous year and put into production in time to achieve initial deliveries early in 2014.
+The main annual collection was finalized in the autumn of the previous year and put into production in time to achieve initial deliveries in the first quarter of 2015.
 Repeat and continuity orders, and mid-season additions were manufactured on an on-going basis throughout the year.

 Production planning (capacity planning) was done, as always, through discussions with the suppliers early in the annual cycle, and further throughout the year.
+There were very slight variations in the daily production output throughout the year but overall the daily volumes remained constant at the main sites.

-Lead times varied between factories and, also depending on styles, were between 6 and 20 weeks.
+Lead times varied between factories and, depending on styles, were between 6 and 20 weeks.